How to deal with anxiety when travelling

 OK who are you with?
 A partner?
 Family member?
 Riding solo?

-And within minutes I can feel my anxiety slowly ebb away.
+And within minutes I can feel my anxiety when travelling slowly ebb away.
 This helps because they aren’t feeling what you are.
 They don’t have that feel of dread and panic.
 Therefore they can just have a normal conversation, talk absolute shit to you, gossip with you or ask what your planning to do for the rest of the day/ afternoon/ evening.
 And your mind is distracted, and starts to absorb their non-anxious energy.

 Rolling on the river

-OK so my anxiety is rearing its ugly head.
+OK so my anxiety when travelling is rearing its ugly head.
 The tell tale signs are coming and I’m starting to feel overwhelmed and on the point of tears.
 No trigger, that I’m aware of but still it’s come uninvited to join me.

 What am I near?
 Am I at the coast? near a river? a lake? am I chilling by the pool with a Pornstar Martini?